 - Foreign Promissory Notes

-In foreign promissory notes, the maker and the Drawee belong to different countries and also is individual or joint note.
+In foreign promissory notes, the maker and the Drawee belong to different countries and also is an individual or joint note.

 Essentials of Promissory Note

 Promissory notes must contain the following essentials elements;

 - It must contain a guarantee to give money.

 - The promise to give money must be unconditional.

 - It must be signed by the maker.

 - The maker should be a certain person.

 - The payee must also be a certain person.

 - The time or period of payment should be fixed.